MidoriSusanna/Cute-and-Naughty-Goose/README.md

 <image src="./assets/images/try-again-tomorrow-img.png"><br>

 <h1>Design</h1>
-<p><u>Colours:</u>The chosen color palette is inspired by the soft and natural colors of geese.
+<p>Colours: The chosen color palette is inspired by the soft and natural colors of geese.
 It encompasses shades of yellow, variations of orange, and employs a contrasting grey for the lettering.
 Furthermore, the palette incorporates minor colors, including a pink tone. </p><br>
-<p><u>Font:</u>The font choice includes a cursive style('Itim', cursive) to add a playful and gentle touch to the game design.
+<p>Font: The font choice includes a cursive style('Itim', cursive) to add a playful and gentle touch to the game design.
 For the main text, a standard font is used('Montserrat', sans-serif) to ensure a user-friendly experience, avoiding confusion and maintaining page visibility.</p><br>
-<p><u>Background:</u> The background was custom-designed specifically for this project using Adobe Illustrator.
+<p>Background: </u> The background was custom-designed specifically for this project using Adobe Illustrator.
 The main idea was to keep things simple while adding a touch of playfulness.
 The pattern is designed to be easy on the eyes and doesn't tie it to any specific image.
 Instead, it creates a relaxed vibe through its repetitive nature.
 The incorporation of goose icons, sourced from the website https://www.flaticon.com/free-icon/duck_1886902, further enhances the overall playful atmosphere. </p>
-<p><u>Icons:</u>Two custom icons were designed specifically for the score counting, adhering to the selected color scheme.
+<p>Icons: Two custom icons were designed specifically for the score counting, adhering to the selected color scheme.
 The goal is to provide the result in the most straightforward manner possible, aided by these visual icons.</p><br>

 <h1>Testing</h1>
-<p>HTML Tested with (index.html, game.html, profile.html pages):<br>
+HTML Tested with (index.html, game.html, profile.html pages):<br>
 https://validator.w3.org/nu/ <br>
 Fixed errors: <br>
--	Used the button html element with the <a> element, changed with only <a> element <br>
+-	Used the button html element with the a element, changed with only a element <br>
 No more issues found, the code passed the validator with no errors. <br>
 <image src="./assets/images/indexhtml-valid.png"><br>
 There is a warning about an empty h1, but that is used in the index.js page to show the initial greeting after submitting the form. <br>